Skip to main content

 Films on Demand

-Films on Demand is a comprehensive collection of high-quality educational videos.
-Content providers include: Films for the Humanities and Sciences, Davidson Films, California Newsreel, PBS and many more.
+A comprehensive collection of high-quality educational videos.
+Content providers include: Films for the Humanities and Sciences, Davidson Films, California Newsreel, PBS, HBO, and many more.
 Over 50,000 videos cover a wide range of topics organized into broad subjects.
 Individual segments subdivide each video into discrete shorter units.
-Special features allow users the ability to organize and bookmark clips, create and share playlists, personalize folders, and manage their entire collection.

 After the dot